splunk/public-o11y-docs/_includes/private-preview.rst

     we ask that you keep such information confidential.
 Use of preview features is subject to the :new-page:`Splunk Pre-Release Agreement for Hosted Services <https://www.splunk.com/en_us/legal/pre-release-agreement-for-hosted-services.html>`.

-    Use these links to navigate to the topics for Role-based access (RBAC)
+    Use these links to navigate to the topics for role-based access control (RBAC):

       * :ref:`roles-and-capabilities`
       * :ref:`roles-and-capabilities-table`